0xc3u/Plugin.Maui.Health/README.md

 ## API Usage

-`Plugin.Maui.Health` provides the `Health` class that has a single property `Property` that you can get or set.
+`Plugin.Maui.Health` provides the `HealthDataProvider` class that has a single property `Property` that you can get or set.

 You can either use it as a static class, e.g.: `Health.Default.Property = 1` or with dependency injection: `builder.Services.AddSingleton<IHealth>(Health.Default);`